skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

           type: edge

 The ``baremetal`` type requires specifying gateway connection and access details, along with worker node data and their capabilities.
+You must configure this by creating ``DeviceNode`` resources:

 Device Nodes
 -------------